 Drimsynie Estate, Lochgoilhead, Argyll

 This family-friendly event returns to Argyll for three days packed full of traditional, contemporary and acoustic live music that’ll be sure to get your toes tapping.
-Experience performances from Skipinnish, Ho-Ro, Carly Connor, Rhuvall and more, whilst enjoying tasty local food & drink and a range of family fun as well.
+Past performances have included Skipinnish, Ho-Ro, Carly Connor, Rhuvall and more, whilst you can enjoy tasty local food & drink and a range of family fun as well.

 Raehills Meadows, Moffat, Dumfries & Galloway

-With over 250 acts performing across nine stages bringing a variety of live music, dance, cabaret, burlesque, circus skills, theatre, a children’s area, fun, games and much more, this is set to be a festival you won’t want to miss!
+With acts performing across 13 different stages bringing a variety of live music, dance, cabaret, burlesque, circus skills, theatre, a children’s area, fun, games and much more, this is set to be a festival you won’t want to miss!

 Festival tip: Explore the beautifully lit up woodland area to escape from the lively tunes of the main festival.